nolanyee/data-science-portfolio/unbeatable-tic-tac-toe-ai/README.md

 ### Strategy Overview
 This program is a Tic-Tac-Toe AI that has 3 levels of difficulty.
 The Hard mode is unbeatable.
 Rather than using the common minimax algorithm, this AI uses a custom deterministic algorithm based on linear algebra.

-First, the gameboard (a 3x3 matrix) is flattened to a row vector of length 9.
+First, the game board (a 3x3 matrix) is flattened to a row vector of length 9.
 For each winning path, a vector is created with 1s where the path is, and 0s elsewhere.
 For example

 <img src="images/TicTacToeFig1.png" width="600">